aws-powertools/powertools-lambda-python/docs/quickstart.md

 !!!
 Warning
     For simplicity, we do not set up authentication and authorisation in the example!
 ### Run your code
-At each point, you have two ways to test your code.
+At each point, you have two ways to run your code.
 Locally and within your AWS account.
 Given that we use SAM, the two methods are just as simple.
 #### Local test
 SAM allows you to execute a server-less application locally.
 Perform the next command in a shell.
 ```bash